MadalenaPavao/MadalenaPavao/README.md

 ### Hello there! 👋

-I am Madalena and I am a software developer based in Nice, France 🇫🇷🍷🥖.
-I work as an IT consultant 👩‍💻 and I have spent the last four years working as a full stack developer for clients such as Amadeus, Bombardier/Alstom and Merck.
+I am Madalena and I am a software developer based in Paris, France 🇫🇷🍷🥖.
+I work as a Lead Developer at DNA Script, a french biotech startup where I develop user friend web applications to ease the scientists day-to-day life.
+Before I worked as an IT consultant 👩‍💻 as a full stack developer for clients such as Amadeus, Bombardier/Alstom and Merck.
 I have worked with several programming languages and frameworks such as C++, Angular, Python, Javascript, Typescript and React (well, not a framework 😜).
 I am also interested in UI/UX design 🎨, as my goal is to create user-friendly, responsive and accessible applications, and I am working every day to fullfil that goal.

 <hr>